Wrinkles & Loose Skin

 Lift and Define with a Thread lift

-As you grow older, your body produces less collagen, causing skin around your face and neck to become looser.
+As you grow older, your body produces less collagen, causing the skin around your face and neck to become looser.
 You may start to notice sagging concentrated around your chin, neck, cheeks, or around your jawline as early as in your late twenties.
 The entire procedure can be done by Dr. Towhidian in our Irvine office.
 The procedure is commonly performed with minimal local anesthesia and the great majority of patients report no pain during or after treatment.

 How it Works